epurpur/PythonWebScraping/README.md

 HTML uses "markup" to annotate text, images, and other content for display in a web browser.
 An HTML tag defines one part of a webpage and the element inside the tag describes what content will be in that element.
 Tags have an opening and closing tag.

 ## **HTML Tags**
-There are many, just know that they each define
+There are many, just know that they each define one element of the webpage.
+Each tag has a closing and ending tag.

     <!DOCTYPE html>
     <html>